What Is Accounts Receivable Turnover Ratio and How to Calculate It?

 Provide excellent customer service to build strong relationships.
 Satisfied customers are more likely to pay promptly and maintain good payment practices.

-8. Consider Factoring or financing options
+8. Consider factoring or financing options

 Sell your accounts receivable to a factoring company to receive immediate cash.
 This can be particularly useful for businesses facing cash flow challenges.
 You can also use receivables as collateral to obtain financing from banks or financial institutions.
 This provides quick access to funds while waiting for customers to pay.